If you’ve been following me for a while you know that I love intermittent fasting.

 It also help most individuals stay lean easier when bulking to build muscle.

-Now, one question I get all the time surrounding intermittent fasting is this:
+Now, one question I get all the time surrounding IF is this:

 “Where should I place my workouts when I’m using intermittent fasting?”

 This is a good question, since where you place your training can have an impact on your results.